adityaneel94/distributed-tic-tac-toe/README.md

 - Player 1 is requested to make a move first.
 - As soon as Player 1 makes the move, updates in the board state will be made and Player 2 will receive the updated board state.
 - When the game is over:
-a.
-Player who won should get the **Win** message
+    - Player who won should get the **Win** message
-b.
-Player who lost should get the **Lose** message
+    - Player who lost should get the **Lose** message
-c.
-In case of draw, both should get **Draw** message.
+    - In case of draw, both should get **Draw** message.
-d.
-Both should be prompted with **Play another game?** message.
+    - Both should be prompted with **Play another game?** message.
 If both agrees, fresh game should start else both the clients disconnect and close.
-- Game Parallelization
+* **Game Parallelization**
-a.
-The server should be able to run multiple games in parallel.
+    * The server should be able to run multiple games in parallel.
-b.
-If X clients connect to server, where X is even, X/2 games should run in parallel.
+    * If X clients connect to server, where X is even, X/2 games should run in parallel.
-c.
-The players will play in the order they connect.
+    * The players will play in the order they connect.
 If P1 and P2 connect, they play a game together.
 While the game for P1 and P2 is going on, if P3 and P4 connects, their game starts fresh irrespective of the first game.
-- Timer
+- **Timer**
-a.
-For each move, a 10 seconds timer should be started.
+    * For each move, a 10 seconds timer should be started.
 If the player is not able to make a move in 10 seconds, she will lose the game and prompt for another game should be displayed.

 ### Open one terminal.
 Run :
     rmic TicTacToeImpl